Words, Photos & Videos by Riley Matthews

 We trek through snow-laden forests, stopping by a crackling campfire for hot cider, before wrapping up with a cheese-and-chocolate fondue feast in a cosy lodge.

 With its bold and bright building facades, the village at SilverStar is like nothing else I've seen.
-Staying at the Snowbird Lodge put me in the heart of it, with ski-in, ski-out convenience and a room that overlooked the slopes.
+Staying at the Snowbird Lodge has put me in the heart of it, with ski-in/ski-out convenience and a room that overlooks the slopes.
 Mornings started with a quick stop at Bugaboos Bakery for a pastry before heading out into the fresh snow.

 It might feel cute at first, but SilverStar's compact skiing terrain has a different flavour.
 It's smaller than Sun Peaks but serves up big, steep terrain across 1,300 hectares and 132 runs.
 The front side has perfect carving runs, while the back delivers steeper, more challenging lines, chutes and trees.
 Fresh snow overnight makes it even better, and with minimal lift lines, I could lap my favourites without stopping.